whothefluff/latin-macronizer/README.dev-env.md

 ## Debugging with VS Code

-Debugging this application requires a hybrid approach.
+Debugging the CLI application requires a hybrid approach.
 We use a volume mount to link your local source code, but first, we must copy all the essential **trained files and generated modules** from your final image into your local project directory.

 This process has a **one-time setup** per trained image, after which you can debug repeatably without further errors.